13 Places to Stargaze in New Jersey 2025

 The Bass River State Forest

-Important things about The Bass River State Forest
+Important things about the Bass River State Forest

 • The Lake Absegami, beach area, picnic areas, and hiking trails are open from 8 a.m. to 8 p.m.